-Italicize names of magazines, newspapers and other publications; do not use quotation marks.
 Always include the complete name of the work on first reference.
 Take particular note of when ampersands are used in titles and whether or not the publication's formal name includes the word "The."
-Lowercase-and do not italicize-the words "the" and "magazine" when they are not part of a formal publication title.
+Lowercase the words "the" and "magazine" when they are not part of a formal publication title.